shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 {% include info title="Tip" content="The [Developing your own app](sgtk-developer-app.md) contains a step by step guide to developing an app, which contains principles that apply to developing an engine as well, which are not covered in this guide." %}

-## Approaches to Engine Integration
+## Approaches to engine integration

 Depending on what the capabilities of the host app are, engine development may be more or less complex.
 This section outlines a couple of different complexity levels that we have noticed during engine development.